albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-Java will only provide a default constructor when no constructors are provided.
+All classes must have a constructor (no exception) and a default constructor is only automatically provided when no constructors are define.

 ### Can one constructor call another constructor in the same class?